radiance/pedcancerresourcecomparison/README.md

 ## Acknowledgments ##

 We thank the [HOLZINGER GROUP](http://hci-kdd.org) for giving us the opportunity to get feedback on this research.
-We also thank all contributers to open data resources on pediatric cancer.
+We also thank all contributors to open data resources on pediatric cancer.